 - An Internship Agreement providing details regarding the internship and signed by the student and the responsible person at the organization.
 Upload a signed copy to the Online Platform and submit the original document to the CEU Career Services Office.

-- A motivation letter covering the following:
+- A one-page motivation letter covering the following:

 - Reasons for choosing the specific internship host organization

 - Description of your planned primary responsibilities during the internship

 - Narrative on how the internship aligns with your career plans